 1. Using path and OS library of Python to Get the Filename from a Path

-In the OS library of Python, a method named path returns the filenames present in the input path passed as an argument to the function.
+A path method in Python’s OS library returns the filenames found in the input path passed as an argument to the function.

-But this returns the complete name of the filename and if you want the filenames without extension then you need to use the split function to strip down the extension from the returned filename.
-Let us see the usage of Path from the OS library in the below code example.
+However, this returns the entire filename, and if you want the filenames without the extension, you must use the split function to remove the extension from the returned filename.

 #importing the OS Library import os #Initializing the Path from where you need #The Filename. pathToGetFileNames = "C:\Test2\\Test File.jpg" filenameWithPath = os.path.splitext(pathToGetFileNames) #Printing the Path Without Extension of File print(filenameWithPath)

-As you can see in the above example, I was able to print the path of the file with a filename without extension.
-Now if you do not want the complete Path to be associated with the Filename then in that case you can use the below example.
+As you can see in the preceding example, I was able to print the path of the file with a filename without an extension.
+If you do not want the full Path to be associated with the Filename, use the example below.

 2. Using PathLib and Path to Get Filename from a Path